Thrase/Thrase.jl/README.md

 # License:
 - Distributed under the MIT License.
 See LICENSE.txt for more information.

+# Contributing:
+Thrase is an open-source project and welcomes:
+- contributions via forks and pull requests
+- questions, feature requests, or bug reports via issues

 # Contact:
 - Brittany A. Erickson (bae@uoregon.edu)